What are the functions of a school district central office?

 featured image

 School district central offices are underappreciated.
-They perform vital functions that keep school districts running, but many of these functions are easy to take for granted.
+They perform vital functions that keep schools running, many of them easy to take for granted.

 Leslie Reckler